hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_Rexercise.md

 	<details>
 	<summary><b><i>How to run the R script</i></b></summary>
 	<br>
-	<p> The script can be run from the command line using the `Rscript` command.
+	<p> The script can be run from the command line using the <code>Rscript</code> command.
 Don't forget to provide a numeric value as input.

 	<pre>
 	Rscript sqrt_input.R 60